Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: Application

 \section{Application}

-We applied our model to an open-pit mining site with 203 light-duty trucks in operation, which are planned to be replaced by battery EVs.
+We applied our model to an open-pit mining site with 203 light-duty trucks in operation, planned for replacement with BEVs.
 Seven special-use trucks, such as ambulances, that will not be electrified, along with another seven trucks dispatched fewer than 10 days, are excluded from the study.
 The remaining 189 trucks will be replaced with electric trucks equipped with 100 kWh batteries.
-We consider the following two types of chargers, as listed in Table \ref{tab:charger_comparison}.
-The capital cost of fast chargers includes the installation cost.
-We set the penalty of low SoC and charging time to be one in the objective function.
-The charging efficiency could vary with the charging type, outdoor temperature, and charging power \cite{sevdari_experimental_2023}.
-This paper uses a fixed value for charging efficiency.
-Overall, fast charging tends to be more efficient than slow charging, as it uses a high-efficiency rectifier located outside the truck \cite{arena_comprehensive_2024}.
-We therefore set the charging efficiency of slow and fast charging to be 90\% and 95\%.
+We consider the following two types of BEV chargers, as listed in Table \ref{tab:charger_comparison}.
+The capital cost of fast chargers does not include installation costs, as installation is location-dependent.
+We set the penalties for low SoC and charging time to be equal in the objective function.
+Although the charging efficiency could vary with the charging type, outdoor temperature, and charging power \cite{sevdari_experimental_2023}, this paper uses a fixed value for charging efficiency.
+Overall, fast charging is more efficient than slow charging because it uses a high-efficiency rectifier located outside the truck \cite{arena_comprehensive_2024}.
+We therefore set the charging efficiencies for slow and fast charging to 90\% and 95\%.

 The charging planning process begins by identifying potential charging sites based on the stop frequency of all trucks (Section \ref{identify_charging}).
-Next, the parking window, effective parking duration, and energy consumption for each truck are extracted (Section \ref{summary_inputs}).
-Using this information, the DS and IPS methods are applied to plan across the full-year horizon.
-If the RO formulation is used, a decision-dependent uncertainty set is constructed from the historical samples (Section \ref{robust}).
-High-consumption vehicles with infeasible trips are then filtered out (Section \ref{set_up}).
-Finally, chargers are planned through the proposed model in the deterministic or stochastic formulation (Section \ref{results}).
+Next, the parking window, effective parking duration, and energy consumption of each truck are extracted (Section \ref{summary_inputs}).
+Then, hierarchical clustering based on the rearranged time-zone features is applied to the parking-duration samples to construct feature-based uncertainty sets (Section \ref{robust}).
+High-consumption vehicles (HCVs) with infeasible trips are then filtered out (Section \ref{set_up}).
+Finally, the proposed model plans chargers using different scheduling operations (Section \ref{results}).